hyperledger/aries-rfcs/features/0734-push-notifications-fcm/README.md

 ### Services

-This RFC focusses on configuring the data necessary for pushing notifications to Android, via [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging).
+This RFC focuses on configuring the data necessary for pushing notifications via [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging).

 In order to implement this protocol, the [set-device-info](#set-device-info) and [get-device-info](#get-device-info) messages MUST be implemented by the **notification-sender** and [device-info](#device-info) message MUST be implemented by the **notification-receiver**.